TuskAW/3d-guided-genai-rtx/README.md

 This Blueprint utilizes the FLUX NIM to allow users to control the output of a FLUX image generation using 3D elements in Blender.

 # Prerequisites:
+The NIM Prerequisite Installer requires Microsoft User Account Control (UAC) to be enabled.
+UAC is enabled by default for Windows, but if it has been disabled, it must be enabled to ensure successful installation of the NIM Prerequesite Installer.
+More information on Microsoft UAC can found [HERE](https://support.microsoft.com/en-us/windows/user-account-control-settings-d5b2046b-dcb8-54eb-f732-059f321afe18)

 Download the [NIM Prerequisite Installer](https://assets.ngc.nvidia.com/products/api-catalog/rtx/NIM_Prerequisites_Installer_03052025.zip), extract the zip file and run the NIMSetup.exe file, and follow the instructions in the setup dialogs.
 This will install the necessary system components to work with NVIDIA NIMS on your system.